 - A desktop or laptop computer - Reliable internet access - Uninterrupted time to engage in all sessions - Class materials that will be sent to the address provided during registration - Ability to navigate Zoom (Click here for an introduction to Zoom meetings.)

 CEUs

 This program is approved for 28 continuing education units certified by the Washington State Department of Social and Health Services.
-This program fulfills the requirement for administrator training in assisted living and is state-specific for Washington.
+This program fulfills the training component for administrator qualifications in assisted living and is state-specific for Washington.